Online Reporting System CHS Manager

 Below are some examples of facilities in Oregon and the chemicals used that would most likely need to submit a Tier Ⅱ form:

-- Real estate/property management: Office buildings, apartments, etc. would report cleaning chemicals, and fuel oil for boilers over thresholds
+• Real estate/property management: Office buildings, apartments, etc. would report cleaning chemicals and fuel oil for boilers over thresholds

 Key Points

-Facilities in these industries would likely need to report common chemicals stored over Tier II thresholds like acids, flammable liquids, fuels, chlorine, and ammonia.
+Facilities in these industries often store chemicals exceeding Tier II thresholds, such as acids, flammable liquids, fuels, chlorine, and ammonia.

 Oregon’s Electronic Tier II Reporting System (CHS)